RemoteTechnologiesGroup/RemoteTech/guide/overview.md

 The second condition is that *both* satellites must have an antenna that can reach as far as the other satellite.
 A special case is that a link to KSC is impossible unless the satellite establishing the link is within [75,000 km](../parts/#omnidirectional-antennas) of Kerbin.
 Any connections from farther out will need to go through at least one relay.

 **Example:** a probe with a Communotron 16 antenna (range 2500 km) and a probe with a CommTech-1 dish (350,000,000 km) are located 3000 km apart.
-Although the CommTech-1 is one of the most powerful dishes in RemoteTech, the two probes cannot link because the first probe can never link to anything more than 2500 km away.
-Unless, of course, it has a longer-range antenna in addition to the Communotron 16.
+Although the CommTech-1 is one of the most powerful dishes in RemoteTech, the two probes cannot link because the first probe can never link to anything more than 2500 km away -- unless, of course, it has a longer-range antenna in addition to the Communotron 16.

 ###Targeting